nark/wire/README.md

-# Wired CLI Bot for UNIX
+# wirebot for UNIX

 ## Introduction

-Wire-Cli-Bot is a command line client for the Wired 2.0 + 2.5 protocol.
+wirebot is a command line client for the Wired 2.0 + 2.5 protocol.

 This is the former CLI client "wire" (https://github.com/nark/wire) which has now been extended with bot functions by me.
 It is controlled via bash.
 See the file "cmd.sh" (which must be located in the ~/.wire folder) for details.